sheltermanager/asm3/doc/manual/reports.rst

 * $ASK DIET$ - requests a diet from the user in the same manner as $ASK SPECIES$

+* $ASK DONATIONTYPE$ - requests a payment/donation type from the user in the same manner as $ASK SPECIES$

 * $ASK LOGTYPE$ - requests a log type from the user in the same manner as $ASK SPECIES$